-Coronavirus (COVID-19) spreads through close contact with an infected person and is typically transmitted via respiratory droplets (produced when an infected person coughs or sneezes).
-It may also be possible for a person to acquire the disease by touching a surface or object that has the virus on it and then touching their own mouth, nose or eyes, but this is not thought to be the main way that the virus is spreading in this pandemic.
+Commonly COVID-19 spreads through close contact with an infected person and is typically transmitted via respiratory droplets (produced when an infected person coughs or sneezes).

+It can survive on surfaces, depending on the type of surface and the ambient temperature.
+Less likely than droplet transmission but possible, the employee may acquire the infection if they touch a contaminated object or surface, then touch their mouth, nose or eyes.